Barrel aged French craft beer in a glass

 The Rise of French Sours and Wild Ales

-- Carbonation: Can vary, but often high, contributing to a crisp mouthfeel.
+• Carbonation: Can vary, but is often high, contributing to a crisp mouthfeel.

 Key Breweries Championing Barrel-Aging in France

-I’ve been really impressed by the French craft beer scene lately, especially how some breweries are really leaning into barrel-aging.
-It’s not just a trend; it feels like a genuine exploration of flavor and tradition.
-Given France’s rich winemaking history, it makes perfect sense that brewers are tapping into that heritage by using wine barrels.
+I have been kind of impressed with the French craft beer scene lately, especially the way a number of breweries have been really leaning into barrel ageing.
+It’s not just some random fad though, it feels more like a proper journey of tasting, and tradition too.
+Like, you get this deeper flavor story, not only a quick gimmick.
+Since France is so much into winemaking and has a long-standing history of it, it is only logical that brewers would be inspired by that heritage and use wine barrels.
 It’s a smart move that adds a whole new layer to their beers.

 Breweries to Watch for Barrel-Aged Gems